jtl-software/connector-documentation/example/getting-started.rst

 .. image:: /_images/connector_flow.png

-`jtlconnector` arbitrates between :doc:`JTL-Wawi </glossary/jtl-wawi>` and your endpoint logic.
+`jtlconnector` arbitrates between :doc:`JTL-Wawi </glossary/jtl-wawi>` and your so-called **endpoint** logic.
+Your endpoint is the last piece of code and bridges between :doc:`jtlconnector </glossary/jtlconnector>` and your target system.

-To achieve this, we make use of the widely known MVC pattern.
+To achieve this, JTL-Connector makes use of the widely known MVC pattern.
 :doc:`jtlconnector </glossary/jtlconnector>` provides the models and the view layer.
 Your opportunity is to provide the appropriate controller code to read data from or write data to your target system.

 Controller Logic
 <insert image here>